Fort Myers, Florida, Lawyers for Expungement and Case Dismissal

-When the job application asks, "Have you ever been convicted or a crime?" if you answer "yes," you may limit your chances of obtaining the job.
-If you answer "no," you are lying, and if the truth comes out, you could potentially lose your job.
+When a job application asks, “Have you ever been convicted or a crime?” answering “yes” can mean limiting your chances of obtaining the job.
+If you answer “no,” however, you’re lying; if the truth comes out, you could potentially lose your job.

 A Florida criminal defense lawyer who is experienced in dealing with issues like these may be able to help you understand whether you can get your criminal record or even the record of an arrest cleared for good.